geoffreylitt/todomvc-vis/README.md

-# 6.894 FP: Redux Visualization
+# 6.894 FP: UI Execution Visualization

 A final project repo for 6.894 Interactive Data Visualization at MIT